umn-microsoft-automation/UMN-SplunkRA/README.md

 Invoke-SplunkBase is the base function that all the others are built on top of.
 Anything you need the API to do that there is not already a specific function for can be called with this one function.

+Note about the Parameter 'outPutmode'.
+In most cases a PSCustom Object will be the return value so outPutMode is largely an internal thing.
+That being said, there were a lot of issues using json.
+Xml is ... well .. ugly.
+So I recommend you specify csv.